-- Evidence of board certification, board eligibility, or Alternate Pathway approval - Evidence of ATLS certification
+- · Evidence of board certification, board eligibility, or Alternate Pathway approval - Evidence of ATLS certification

-4.8 Emergency Department Physician Coverage-TYPE I
+Emergency Department Physician Coverage-TYPE I

 In Level I and II trauma centers, a board-certified or boardeligible emergency medicine physician must be present in the emergency department at all times.
+This requirement may also be met with a board-certified or board-eligible physician who completed primary training prior to 2016 in a specialty other than emergency medicine or pediatric emergency medicine.